abhijeetsharma200/OpenCV-Wiki/OpenCV-Debugging-Facilities.md

 </details>

-## Optimizing the network to make it easier for OpenCV to import your model.
+## Optimizing the network to make it easier for OpenCV to import your model

 ### General recommendation